Jacksonville Kingfish Tournament: Silver anniversary

-Controversy
+Controversies

-The history of the GJKT has been relatively free of controversy; the exception being 2007.
+The history of the GJKT has been relatively free of controversy; the first exception being 2007.

 Scott Senecal had the highest total weight for two fish at 66.95 pounds at the end of the second day.
 Later in the evening, tournament officials discovered that Senecal's Contender 23T was actually a 25-foot boat and not eligible for the 23 Class.
 His entry was moved into the Ultra category due to "a clerical error on our part" by the tournament official present.
 The next morning, executive director Mike Wheeler erroneously stated that 2nd-place finisher Don Combs had filed a protest, and the rules committee would meet in the afternoon.
 Senecal was invited to attend, but he chose not to.
 Jeff Royer, tournament director, called Senecal to inform him that he had been disqualified for an improper application form by leaving his boat length blank.
 When asked to cite the rule for application omissions, Royer admitted there wasn't one, but he insisted that Senecal violated the rule that says boat classification changes can only be made prior to the start of fishing.
 However, the GJKT originally stated that he had not specified a class.

 After witnessing public outrage on Sunday and Monday, the GJKT acknowledged some responsibility for the problem, and on Tuesday gave Senecal a prize equal to the one he had lost.
 He was also awarded first place in a special category.
 However, some of the anger was directed towards Don Combs, who did nothing wrong.
 On several websites, he was portrayed as a bad guy by individuals who were ignorant of the facts.
 The GJKT did nothing to restore Comb's reputation.

+The second controversy occurred in 2019, when Randy Howell's 52.56-pound fish was initially accepted at the late weigh in despite a large bite from a shark.
+The tournament has a rule which excludes mutilated fish that have "any damage which impairs the fish's fighting ability", so the owner of the next biggest fish filed a protest.
+The rules committee looked at the damage and disqualified the fish ruling that the fish's "ability to fight was no longer absolute".

 Master of ceremonies

 Jim King was a popular and powerful Florida senator from Jacksonville, but he always found time for the GJKT and was the voice of the tournament for more than 25 years.
 His favorite spot was a seat where he could see the boats return to weigh their catch, and provide a humorous commentary.

 Jim Sutton, a reporter for the Florida Times-Union, wrote that "Jim King can talk for hours without noticeably taking a breath.
 He can be darn funny doing it, and he personally knows 80 percent of the captains and crews that hit the dock for weigh-ins."

-After his death in July 2009, Sisters Creek Marina Park was renamed Jim King Park & Boat Ramp at Sisters Creek in King’s honor.
+After his death in July 2009, Sisters Creek Marina Park was renamed Jim King Park & Boat Ramp at Sisters Creek in King's honor.